 A still from “She Loved Blossoms More” (2025)

-Also Read:ย Top 10 Horror Movies to Watch on Halloween
+Also Read: Top 10 Horror Movies to Watch on Halloween

-โ€œShe Loved Blossomsโ€ weilds its technical mastery like a genius brushstroke, where every inch of the screen has been meticulously crafted to tell a chaotic, incoherent story about an extreme emotion.
+“She Loved Blossoms” weilds its technical mastery like a genius brushstroke, where every inch of the screen has been meticulously crafted to tell a chaotic, incoherent story about an extreme emotion.
 The vividness of the color palette complements the surreal grotesquery that takes hold soon after, with grainy aesthetics driving the fiber of unreality home.
-Hedgehog wants to keep pushing the limits of their ongoing experiment, and this, mixed in with the cocktail of drugs that warp everyoneโ€™s sense of self, proves to be a recipe for disaster.
-The result is a string of imagery that is difficult to put into words, including a halved face that exposes muscle and tissue, stamped with strange, tinted flowers.
-Itโ€™s beautiful to behold, even when reason dictates that theyโ€™re not supposed to exist, even in the realm of fantasy.
+Hedgehog wants to keep pushing the limits of their ongoing experiment, and this, mixed in with the cocktail of drugs that warp everyone’s sense of self, proves to be a recipe for disaster.

-Having said that, the film barely attempts to weave a narrative, let alone a compelling one.
-This isnโ€™t to say that movies need to follow a standard narrative structure to convey their nuances โ€” in fact, some non-narrative experiences make the strongest impressions (think experimental cinema or anything along the lines of the moody, evocative โ€œPerfect Daysโ€).
-But Veslemes doesnโ€™t invest much depth into any of his characters, so much so that most of them seem to exist to further climactic moments or fulfill a demeaning purpose (Samantha, the only female character aside from the deceased mother, suffers greatly from this).
-The filmโ€™s striking beauty might draw you in, but youโ€™ll soon notice that nothing is ever fleshed out or shaded in, leaving an empty husk of a concept that couldโ€™ve been much more.
+But Veslemes doesn’t invest much depth into any of his characters, so much so that most of them seem to exist to further climactic moments or fulfill a demeaning purpose (Samantha, the only female character aside from the deceased mother, suffers greatly from this).
+The film’s striking beauty might draw you in, but you’ll soon notice that nothing is ever fleshed out or shaded in, leaving an empty husk of a concept that could’ve been much more.

 What the film does accomplish lies in the creation of an off-kilter world that reeks of regret and death, embalmed in the soft lull of the surreal and the dreamlike.
-Itโ€™s hard to discern whatโ€™s real and whatโ€™s not, and perhaps, that is the point โ€” the unreality of dealing with grief often distorts our understanding of the world and where we stand in it.
+It’s hard to discern what’s real and what’s not, and perhaps, that is the point — the unreality of dealing with grief often distorts our understanding of the world and where we stand in it.
 Grief can also make us blind, as the mother, Margarita, is never defined through the lens of her love for her children or the effect of her presence within the home.
-Instead, sheโ€™s always surrounded by blossoms, which she seemed to have loved more than any of her children.
+Instead, she’s always surrounded by blossoms, which she seemed to have loved more than any of her children.

-Read More: 30 Best Sci-Fi Movies of the 21st Century
+Also Read: 30 Best Sci-Fi Movies of the 21st Century

 She Loved Blossoms More (2025) Movie Links: IMDb, Rotten Tomatoes, Letterboxd